tpetricek/dare-summer.github.io/attending/index.md

 ### How much does it cost?
 Students awarded with an Erasmus+ grant do not need to pay a registration fee (only accommodation if opted in).

+Students from partner universities are eligible for an Erasmus+ mobility grant to cover their expenses, this explicitly includes NOVA University of Lisbon, and University of Porto, Vrije Universiteit Brussel, but also check with your local university if they have – or are willing to enter – an Erasmus+ BIP agreement with TU Darmstadt.

 For Students without an Erasmus+ grant, there will be a registration fee to cover the cost of social events, details will be announced soon.

 We have pre-reserved hotel rooms that cost 353,25€ per room, (so 177€ per person when sharing the 2-person hotel rooms).